Topdev0706/Blockchain-Bitcoin-/README.md

 See [Blockchain Auditing](http://bitfury.com/content/5-white-papers-research/bitfury_white_paper_on_blockchain_auditability.pdf)

 * Providing a proof of existence.
-Anchor hashes in the bitcoin blockchain can provide undisputable cryptographic proof that data was at a particular state at a given point in time.
+Anchor hashes in the bitcoin blockchain can provide indisputable cryptographic proof that data was at a particular state at a given point in time.
 See [PoE Explained](http://www.newsbtc.com/proof-of-existence/)